k78ma/quartz/content/4B/ECE 457A/Variation Operators in Real-Valued Genetic Algorithms.md

 ### Mutation Strength vs. Convergence
 If we have $\sigma$ too large, we will have random walk behavior with poor convergence.
 If it is too small, we will converge prematurely due to loss of diversity.

-Note that some varialbes require finer perturbations than others!
+Note that some variables require finer perturbations than others!